NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/example_outputs.rst

 Regional Results (NSI-Based Year Built)
 ========================================

-The *BIM.hdf* file saves the building information models with populated building attributes as described in :ref:`lbl-testbed_LC_asset_representation`.
+The specific entries included in the *BIM.hdf* file are explained in Asset Description and specifically :numref:`tab-bldg_inv_data_model_lc`.
+It is important to note that this *BIM.hdf* file is an enhanced version of the input BIM file, including additional information necessary for the loss estimation (fields added through rulesets explained in :ref:`lbl-testbed_LC_asset_representation`).
+Additionally, the *BIM.hdf* file includes only the buildings in the original inventory file that could be successfully executed by the workflow, e.g., satisfied conditions in the rulesets necessary to assign requisite attributes.
+If there are errors in the assignment process, the output *BIM.hdf* file will have fewer buildings than the original input BIM file.
+As such, this expanded inventory file output by R2D should be used for subsequent analyses, rather than the original inventory used to run the simulation in Step 3 above.
 The *EDP.hdf* summarizes the EDP realizations.
-The *DM.hdf* and *DV.hdf* files summarizes the statistics of damage states and estimated loss metrics.
+The *DM.hdf* and
+*DV.hdf* files summarizes the statistics of damage states and estimated loss metrics.
 These results of this testbed can be accessed in the `DesignSafe project <https://www.designsafe-ci.org/data/browser/public/designsafe.storage.published//PRJ-3207v3/04.%20Output:%20Results>`_, along with the Jupyter notebook used to visualize them.
 The zip file consists of (1) four result hdf files (*BIM.hdf*, *EDP.hdf*, *DM.hdf*, and *DV.hdf*), (2)